edcrypt/PharoRolodex/Rolodex.package/BusinessCard.class/README.md

-I represent a business card.
+I'm a business card.

-I keep info about some personal or work contact you may have.
+I combine contact information with a visual theme describing how to present it.